Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

     bash lumi_install.sh

-This installs the AQUA-diagnostics environment into a container at ``$HOME/mambaforge/aqua-diagnostics``, and then sets up the correct environment variables and helper functions via a ``load_aqua_diagnostics.sh`` script that is generated in your home directory.
+This installs the AQUA environment into a container, and then sets up the correct modules via a ``load_aqua_diagnostics.sh`` script that is generated and then called from the ``.bash_profile``.

 What ``load_aqua_diagnostics.sh`` does
 """"""""""""""""""""""""""""""""""""""